gogins/csound-extended/csound/silencio/patches/README.md

 Some of the patches are instruments, and some are effects.
-Effects are usually scheduled using the `alwayson` opcode and connected in processing chains using the `connect' opcode.
+Effects are usually scheduled using the `alwayson` opcode and connected in processing chains using the `connect` opcode.
 See the Csound Reference Manual example for the signal flow graph opcodes to see how this is done.

-You can #include any of these patches in a Csound orchestra and expect it to render audio from any MIDI or score events.
+You can `#include` any of these patches in a Csound orchestra and expect it to render audio from any MIDI or score events.
 All audio output levels are normalized so thst MIDI velocity 80 produces -6 dBFS.
 Each instrument patch uses a releasing envelope.
 The patches are optimized for audio quality.